North Dakota J-1 Visa Waiver Application Process

 Grand Forks, ND 58202-9037

-If waiver application is approved by NDPCO, the application will be sent to the USDOS (See Sample Letter from NDDOH to USDOS).
+If waiver application is approved by NDPCO, the application will be sent to the USDOS (See Sample Letter from North Dakota Department of Health to USDOS).
 USDOS reviews the J-1 waiver application and considers the state recommendations.
-If approved, the application/recommendation is sent to the USCIS to provide the final waiver approval.
+If approved, the application/recommendation is sent to the U.S. Citizenship and Immigration Service to provide the final waiver approval.
 This process may take two to six weeks.